Nyan-Prakash/KeyveveTakeHome/README.md

-# Keyveve Travel Planner - Agentic AI Travel Advisor
+# Triply Travel Planner - Agentic AI Travel Advisor

 An intelligent travel planning system that generates personalized 4-7 day itineraries with multi-constraint verification, deterministic repair loops, and real-time streaming updates.
 Built with FastAPI, LangGraph, Streamlit, and PostgreSQL with pgvector for RAG-enhanced planning.